0xbaaaadf8/chromeos-session/README.md

 ## What does this package install?

-When you install this pacakge, a script is run that downloads a stable version of the Chromium browser as a zip archive.
-However, it has a special twist; It's a build of chromium for Chromium OS, which means it contains the GUI you'll see on Chromebooks (and the like.)
+When you install this pacakge, a script is run that downloads the last known good revision of the Chromium browser as a zip archive.
+However, it has a special twist; It's a build of Chromium for Chromium OS, which means it contains the GUI you'll see on Chromebooks (and the like.)
 Once the package has been downloaded, it is extracted into /opt/chromeos.
 This is where the Chrome browser resides on a Chromebook (and again, the like.)
 As of writing, three more files are extracted: A script extracted to /usr/bin, an xsesison (desktop environment) file extracted to /usr/share/xsessions, and a application file extracted to /usr/share/applications.
-The first is what gets the Chromium binary properly started for use, and it can be executed by the terminal.
+The first is what gets the Chromium binary properly started for use, and it can be executed by a user via a terminal.
 The second allows the Chromium binary to function as a desktop environment (albeit with a lot of problems,) and the third enables starting the Chromium binary from common desktop environments.

 ## There's a "chromeos" directory in my home folder... why is that?